 Donald and Talinda Kelly hit a home run with their new custom-designed senior housing, after attending the Residential Assisted Living Academy.
 “God was leading me,” Don said.
 “And then (Gene) came up.”
 After attending the RAL Academy’s 3-day fast track course, Don insisted that his wife sign up to see what it was all about.
 She suggested the online classes, but Don was determined to get Talinda in the 3-day course.
-“Gene takes (students) to tour his level 3, 4 and 5 homes,” Donald said.
-“You get to see, touch and feel, you get class interaction – you really need to go.”
+“With virtual tours of his level 3, 4 and 5 homes,” Donald said, “you get to see, touch and feel,” along with engaging class interaction – “you really need to go.”

 In March, Talinda registered for the 3-day RAL Academy course.
 “I get it now.”
 She said.
 “Let’s do this.”
 Also in March, they were approved and started their business.
 “It was a God-send,” Don said.
 “Once I left the class I was empowered.”
 This is the right time to sign up.
 Today, there’s a silver tsunami of seniors, estimated at 77 million baby boomers, with 10,000 people turning age 65 every day, and 4,000 turning age 85.
 The Kelly’s Kansas City assisted living home is meeting the needs of these aging seniors and is a heart-warming success for the RAL industry nationwide.